MicrosoftDocs/azure-dev-docs/articles/java/sdk/java-sdk-identity.md

 ms.author: vigera
 ---

-# Authenticate with Azure using Azure Identity
+# Azure authentication with Java and Azure Identity

-The Azure Identity library provides Azure Active Directory token authentication support across the Azure SDK.
+This article provides an overview of the Java Azure Identity library, which provides Azure Active Directory token authentication support across the Azure SDK for Java.
 It provides a set of TokenCredential implementations which can be used to construct Azure SDK clients which support AAD token authentication.

 The Azure Identity library currently supports:

 * [Azure authentication in development environments](java-sdk-identity-dev-env-auth.md), which enables:
-  * IDEA IntelliJ authentication, with the login information retrieved from the [Azure Toolkit for IntelliJ](https://docs.microsoft.com/azure/developer/java/toolkit-for-intellij/)
+  * IDEA IntelliJ authentication, with the login information retrieved from the [Azure Toolkit for IntelliJ](/azure/developer/java/toolkit-for-intellij/)
   * Visual Studio Code authentication, with the login information saved in [Azure plugin for Visual Studio Code](https://code.visualstudio.com/docs/azure/extensions)
-  * Azure CLI authentication, with the login information saved in the [Azure CLI](https://docs.microsoft.com/cli/azure/what-is-azure-cli)
+  * Azure CLI authentication, with the login information saved in the [Azure CLI](/cli/azure/what-is-azure-cli)
 * [Authenticating applications hosted in Azure](java-sdk-identity-azure-hosted-auth.md), which enables:
   * Default Azure Credential Authentication
   * Managed Identity Authentication